-- The extent to which the application fully responds to the requested information - The need for funding as described in the Tribal Community and Justice Profile
+- The extent to which the application fully responds to the requested information - The need for funding as described in the Tribal Community and Justice Profile b.
+Purpose Area Narrative(s) (50% of application score)

 Applicants should use the provided templates located in GMS to build their Tribal and Community Justice Profile.